tttp/node-simpler-xmpp/readme.md

 Node Simple XMPP
 ================

-Simple High Level NodeJS XMPP Library
+Potentially Simpler High Level NodeJS XMPP Library, which supports listening to more than one account.

 Status
 ------